ic-labs/django-icekit/docs/fluent_contents.md

 ### When something breaks in the new system, what's the order of people that I should ask for help?

-Backend: Tai Lee, Addy Yeow, James Murty, Mark Finger, Richard Antecki
+Backend: Tai Lee, James Murty, Greg Turner, Mark Finger
-Frontend: Alice Athens
+Frontend: Mark Finger, Greg Turner